lpalbou/Contextuals/docs/api/time.md

 # Time API Reference

-This document provides detailed API reference for the time context module in Contextual-CC.
+This document provides detailed API reference for the time context module in Contextuals.

 ## Table of Contents
 - [TimeProvider](#timeprovider)